samuelim01/tp/docs/DeveloperGuide.md

 <br>

-### 2. Provide more specific warning and error messages for invalid commands
+### 2. Provide more specific error messages for invalid commands
 #### Description
 Currently, upon the input of a wrong command, WedLog displays rather general error messages to the user.
 For example, if I type: `guest add name/...` instead of `guest add n/...`, the error message shown is `Invalid command format! ...`.
 This is not very helpful to the user as it does not tell the user what is wrong with the command.
 This enhancement will allow WedLog to